 I verified that the Robin’s controls were about right for range of throw and that the engine had plenty of power.
 Do keep in mind that the Robin does not have a landing gear.
 When you touch down at the end of a flight, check the throttle is in the full off position and the propeller is stationary.
 This prevents stripping the motor gears.

 The next event for the Robin’s test flights was at our local indoor flying facility.
 I had an assistant do the hand launch.

 The Robin flew just fine.
 First order of business was a turn to avoid the rapidly approaching field house wall.
-I was concerned over the need to coordinate rudder and aileron for this first maneuver, but the Robin changed heading readily with just an aileron input.
+I was concerned over the need to coordinate replica watches rudder and aileron for this first maneuver, but the Robin changed heading readily with just an aileron input.
 I was also pleasantly surprised with the Robin’s stability during all turns due to the generous surface of the profile fuselage.

 Down and side thrust